 \section{Abstract}

-With advances in deep learning model training strategies, the training of Point cloud classification methods is significantly improving.
+With advances in deep learning training strategies, the training of Point cloud classification methods is significantly improving.
 For example, PointNeXt, which adopts prominent training techniques and InvResNet layers into PointNet++, achieves over 7\% improvement on the real-world ScanObjectNN dataset.
-However, most of these models use point coordinates features of neighborhood points mapped to higher dimensional space and passes point coordinates to the next set abstraction layer.
-However, these models ignore already computed neighborhood point features computed before feeding to the network layers.
+A typical set abstraction layer in these models maps point coordinate features of neighborhood points to higher dimensional space and passes point coordinates to the next set abstraction layer.
+However, these models ignore already computed neighborhood point features as additional neighborhood features.
 In this paper, we revisit the PointNeXt model to study the usage and benefit of neighborhood point distance and directional vectors as additional neighborhood features.
 We train and evaluate PointNeXt on ModelNet40 (synthetic), ScanObjectNN (real-world), and a recent large-scale, real-world grocery dataset, i.e., 3DGrocery100.
 In addition, we provide an additional inference strategy of weight averaging the top two checkpoints of PointNeXt to improve classification accuracy.
-Together with the abovementioned ideas, we gain \textbf{0.5\%}, \textbf{1\%}, \textbf{4.8\%}, \textbf{3.4\%}, and \textbf{1.6\%} overall accuracy on the PointNeXt model with real-world datasets, ScanObjectNN (hardest variant), 3DGrocery100's Apple10, Fruits, Vegetables, and Packages subsets, respectively.
+Together with the above-mentioned ideas, we gain \textbf{0.5\%}, \textbf{1\%}, \textbf{4.8\%}, \textbf{3.4\%}, \textbf{1.6\%}, and \textbf{2.8\%} overall accuracy on the PointNeXt model with real-world datasets, ScanObjectNN (hardest variant), 3DGrocery100's Apple10, Fruits, Vegetables, Packages, and Full subsets, respectively.
 We also achieve a comparable~\textbf{0.2\%} accuracy gain on ModelNet40.
 Finally, we provide detailed ablation studies discussing the trade-offs of using additional neighborhood features.
 Code is available at \url{https://github.com/VimsLab/Local3DFeatures}.

 \keywords{Point Cloud \and 3D Object Classification \and Local Features.}